saisandeepvaddi/electron-custom-menu-bar/README.md

-# Creating custom menubar in Electron
+# Creating custom menu bar in Electron

 You are building an electron app and want to replace that default menu bar with something cool.
-Let's see how to build a custom menu bar by building a similar one to slack's menubar.
+Let's see how to build a custom menu bar by building a similar one to slack's menu bar.

 ## Pre-requisite